 Do you spend too much time editing a podcast episode?
 Or perhaps it takes a lot more time than you would like to have your editor work on an episode.
-Below we’ll go into detail about the challenges you might face when capturing audio and the best practices for good microphone technique for podcasters, but in case you don’t have time for that, here’s a quick summary:
+Below, we’ll detail the challenges you might face when capturing audio.
+Also, we’ll talk about best practices for good microphone techniques for podcasters, but in case you don’t have time for that, here’s a quick summary:

 - Monitor, monitor!
 Watch your levels, watch your guest’s levels and do a retake if necessary.
 You think it might not be as authentic the second time around, but it’ll be worth it.

 - Shh, find a quiet space.
-Good microphone technique means nothing if you pick a noisy or bad environment.
-Choose a quiet space with lots of room, and then test it through your microphone with your headphones on.
-Sometimes you’ll miss a low hum with your ears that you’ll pick up much easier by monitoring via headphones.
+Good microphone technique means nothing if you pick a noisy or lousy environment.
+Choose a quiet area with lots of room, and then test it through your microphone with your headphones on.
+Sometimes you’ll miss a low hum with your ears that you’ll quickly pick up by monitoring your headphones.

 - Good microphone setup.
 Use stands, acoustic foam and/or shock mounts and have your mics set up so they won’t be easily bumped or pick up unwanted interference, e.g. banging a desk.

 - Avoid starchy or sugary foods- these foods thicken your saliva and produce unwanted mouth sounds.
 Have a glass of water nearby to sip.

 - Make use of a pop filter or position yourself slightly off-axis to the microphone to avoid heavy wind sounds and create more natural-sounding audio.

 - 6 to 8 inches is a good rule for the distance between you and the mic.
 Keep this distance consistent throughout the recording, and don’t turn your head.

 Want to know more about good microphone techniques for podcasting and other best practices for getting good tape?
 Read on.